-Get more details by reading Frederick Herzberg's excellent work titled "One More Time: How Do You Motivate Employees?".
+These six excellent principles were developed from Frederick Herzberg's outstanding work, "One More Time: How Do You Motivate Employees?".
 It is an article that deserves to be read and reviewed often.

-Is it an impossible dream to be motivated by your work or know the tools to help others be motivated by their work?
-You may be chasing after more pay, benefits, plush surroundings and other perks for job satisfaction.
-Those are not irrelevant, but they don't create motivation from the inside out.
+Is it an impossible dream to be motivated by your work, or know how to help others be motivated by their work?
+Some people think so.
+That leaves most people chasing after more pay, benefits, plush surroundings, and other perks as they pursue satisfaction.
+Unfortunately, those very things are fleeting satisfaction at best.

 - Interesting, challenging work